20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - A *function*, which just transforms the input in some output.
 - A *stochastic distribution*, used to implement draws from nature.
 - A *strategic choice*, which can be thought of as a function parametrized over strategies.
 - A *addPayoffs* internal operation: Since in our software everything is a game, we need to keep track of who-is-who.
 Namely, there may be different subgames in our model that are played by the same player.
-In this situation, the payoffs of these subgames must be combined. *addPayoffs* does exactly this for of bookkeeping.
+In this situation, the payoffs of these subgames must be combined. *addPayoffs* does exactly this form of bookkeeping.

 #### Supplying strategies

 *Strategies* are supplied as tuples, once for every subgame.
 So, for instance, if our model consists of three subgames, a strategy for the whole model will just be a tuple `(strGame1,strGame2,strGame3)`.

 #### Branching
 Another important operation we provide is called *branching*.
-This is useful in context where, say, a player choice determines which subgame is going to be played next.
+This is useful in contexts where, say, a player choice determines which subgame is going to be played next.
 Branching is represented using the operator `+++`.
 So, for instance, if `SubGame1` is defined as ```branch1 +++ branch2```, then we are modelling a situation where `SubGame1` can actually evolve into two different games depending on input.
-As the input of a game can be the outcome of a strategic choice of some other game, this allows for flexible modelling of complex situations.
+As the input of a game can be the outcome of a strategic choice in some other game, this allows for flexible modelling of complex situations.

-Graphically, branching can be represented by resorting to [sheet diagrams](https://arxiv.org/abs/2010.13361), but as they are very complicated to draw, this depiction is rarely used.
+Graphically, branching can be represented by resorting to [sheet diagrams](https://arxiv.org/abs/2010.13361), but as they are quite complicated to draw, this depiction is rarely used.

 #### Stochasticity
 Our models are Bayesian by default, meaning that they allow for reasoning in probabilitic terms.